feildawproton/3DNeuralLOD/README.md

 Testing Neural LOD in 3D

 Requirements
-- Numba and Numba CUDA for mesh sampling
+- Numba CUDA for mesh sampling in parallel
 - Numpy-stl for meshes

 Attribution: